 If you just want to try out running Nx Cloud on prem and set up full membership management later, then the simplest option is to just set up a single admin user.
 This option might also work for you if you are okay with making your organisation public to anyone that has access to your Nx Cloud installation.

 nx-cloud-aggregator container (if you are running Nx Cloud as a single container, provision the

 ADMIN_PASSWORD env variable for that container).
 This will set up a default admin user for you, which you can use to manage your workspace on the Nx Cloud web app.

 Even if you can make your organisation public, we still recommend setting up GitHub authentication and inviting more than 1 admin to your workspace, to reduce the chance of losing access to it.

 Setting up third-party auth providers

-Once that's done, you can either login with your admin user (see instructions below on how to log-in with admin), or directly via GitHub by hitting the "Log In" button:
+Once that's done, you can either sign in with your admin user by using the form, or directly via the configured third-party authentication providers by clicking the "Sign In with configured third-party provider" button:

 Migrating from an admin-only set up to auth via a configured provider

-If you already have an admin user that manages an existing Nx Cloud workspace, you can still login, even after you set up GitHub auth.
-You'll find the admin log-in button here:
+If you already have an admin user that manages an existing Nx Cloud workspace, you can still login by using the login form, even after you set up GitHub auth.

 To ensure only the members you trust can accept invitations to your workspace, you need to invite them via their GitHub/GitLab/BitBucket username, and then they need to be logged in with that username to accept the invite.
 Usernames can usually be found by clicking in the top-right corner.